alexmat2on/Pictualize/README.md

 * Install flask-mysql with `pip install flask-mysql`
 * Go into the FlaskApp directory and execute `python app.py`.

+## MySQL Tunnel Connection
+* Run `ssh -L 9999:134.74.146.21:3306 -N USERNAME@134.74.126.104`, where USERNAME == the
+ first four letters of your last name and the last four digits of your EMPLID all lowercase.

+* This command creates an SSH tunnel that connects your local computer to the CCNY computer lab.

+* Leave it running in a terminal, without exiting out.

+* In another terminal, you can now connect to the school database by using the command `mysql -h 127.0.0.1 --port 9999 --user JCSP18XXYYYY -p` to get access to the MySQL command line.

+* Replace `XXYYYY` with your appropriate information.

 The app connects to a local MySQL instance, which must contain a database called `Pictualize`, and will run by default on `localhost:5000`